 RFC is working with a broad spectrum of organizational partners to encourage farmers and ranchers to plan for succession, to educate professionals (like attorneys) about the succession needs of farmers, and to create programs offering one-on-one farm succession counseling to help farmers deal with the personal and financial aspects of succession planning.

 We are also educating farmers and the public about the need and opportunities for preserving the agricultural land base for future generations.
-And we work with partners to promote tools, like agricultural easements,* to permanently protect Oregon farmland.
+And we work with partners to promote tools, like agricultural easements, to permanently protect Oregon farmland.
+Read this case study to learn how agricultural easements can help farmers generate cash to divide their estate and pass on the farm to the next generation.

 For more information about this program, contact Nellie McAdams, Farm Preservation Program Director, email@example.com